How to paint a fence

 Do you have brand new, pressure or dip-treated fence panels?
 Then you’ll want to leave these to weather for a few months first to allow the treatment on the surface to dissipate, otherwise the new coating could be rejected and flake away.

-Step 4 - Apply your fence paint
+3. Apply the fence paint

 If you’re using a fence paint brush, ensure that you paint following the direction of the wood grain for a smooth finish.
 Make sure you start from the top and slowly work your way down so that you catch any drips.